dayour/Durable-Copilot-Studio/samples/durable-functions/dotnet/OrderProcessor/README.md

 1. Navigate to the `OrderProcessingOrchestration_HttpStart` URL.
 This will start an order processing orchestration instance.

-1. Check the status of the orchestration by using the durable task scheduler monitoring dashboard.
+1. The HTTP call in the last step should return a list of URLs that you can use to manage the orchestration instance.
+You can check `StatusQueryGetUri` for the orchestration status.
+However, the durable task scheduler monitoring dashboard may be a better place to look as it provides more details about the instance.

 ### Durable task scheduler dashboard
 The dashboard comes out-of-the-box and is also available when using the emulator.
 Click on the `8082` port on Docker desktop, and then click on the task hub named  `default` to see the dashboard.